CHIA-HSUANCHOU/Project-Customer-Analysis-in-the-Automotive-Industry/README.md

      - **Apathetic Type**(冷漠型)

 3. **Perform Cross-Analysis**:
-   - Investigate the behavioral differences across customer segments.
+   - Investigate the behavioral differences across different customer groups.

 4. **Provide Marketing Recommendations**:
-   - Develop  insights and  marketing strategies for each customer segment to enhance targeting and engagement.
+   - Develop  insights and  marketing strategies for each customer group to enhance targeting and engagement.